Frequently Asked Questions

 There are two ways to do this, a quick and dirty way, and a less risky way.

 Firstly, the quick and dirty way (with your design open) is to go to [Settings], [Design Technology] and look at the 'Layer Types' tab.
 Edit the 'Silk Screen' layer type to include all pad types you want in the assembly drawing, usually all types except vias.
 In the output dialogue, select the top silk plot and merge it with the board outline using the 'Layers' tab.
-Output the assembly drawing, but remember to use the undo facility to restore the silk screen layer type to its correct state afterwards.
+Output the assembly drawing, but remember afterwards to uncheck the pads in the silk screen layer type to restore it to its correct state.

 The better method long term is slightly more work, but is less error prone.
 Again, go to the 'Layer Types' tab, but create a new layer type.
 This should be essentially a copy of the 'Silk Screen' type, but with the appropriate pads included, so it will match the modified silk screen type produced using the first method.
 Now create a top side layer using this layer type.
 This will include the pads, but not the silk screen information as this will still be linked to the original silk screen layer.